 Using Inconsistent Formatting

-Wrong: Mixing formats within same section
+Wrong: Mixing formats within the same section

 Right: Consistent formatting for all certifications